arushiahmed/arushiahmed-site-api/README.md

 # arushiahmed-site-api

 Backend API for my personal website.
-It serves photo and document metadata backed by two S3 buckets, returning CloudFront CDN URLs rather than serving files directly.
+It serves photo, document, and UX design metadata backed by three S3 buckets, returning CloudFront CDN URLs rather than serving files directly.
 The buckets stay private (no public access); a CloudFront distribution in front of each one, using Origin Access Control, is what's allowed to read from them.

 The same binary runs two ways:

 - **Locally / anywhere else**: a plain `net/http` server on `:8080`.
-- **In AWS Lambda**: detected via the `AWS_LAMBDA_FUNCTION_NAME` env var, using `httpadapter` to run the exact same handlers behind an ALB.
+- **In AWS Lambda**: detected via the `AWS_LAMBDA_FUNCTION_NAME` env var, using `httpadapter`'s `NewV2` adapter to run the exact same handlers behind a Lambda Function URL (no load balancer involved).
+The site's main CloudFront distribution proxies `/api/*` straight to that Function URL.

 ## Project layout

 - `main.go` — sets up routing, CORS, and the Lambda/local dispatch.
-- `store/` — shared S3 listing + CDN URL logic used by both services.
+- `store/` — shared S3 listing + CDN URL logic used by all three services.
 - `photos/` — photo endpoints (`PhotoService`), backed by the photos bucket.
 - `documents/` — document endpoints (`DocumentService`), backed by the documents bucket.
+- `uxdesigns/` — UX design endpoints (`UXDesignService`), backed by the uxdesigns bucket.

 ## Endpoints